riscv-boom/riscv-boom/docs/sections/boom-ecosystem.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The word "generator" used in many *Chisel* projects refers to a program that takes in a *Chisel Module* and a *Configuration* and returns a circuit based on those parameters.
+The generator for BOOM can be found in ``src/main/scala/system/Generator.scala``.
 The *Chisel Module* used in the generator is normally the top-level *Chisel Module* class that you (the developer) want to make a circuit of.
 The *Configuration* is just a set of *Scala* variables used to configure the parameters of the passed in *Chisel Module*.
 In BOOM's case, the top-level *Module* would be something like the ExampleBoomSystem found in ``src/main/scala/system/ExampleBoomSystem.scala`` and a *Configuration* like BoomConfig found in ``src/main/scala/system/Configs.scala``.
 [3]_